jsupino/StarWarsScriptProject/README.md

 Refer to the link: https://www.kaggle.com/datasets/xvivancos/star-wars-movie-scripts?select=SW_EpisodeV.txt

-This program will turn the unstructured script into a structured and organized script.
+This program will turn the unstructured script into a structured and organized dataset.
 By using the line number, character name, and dialogue, important information can be retrieved.

-        Refer to the StarWars_Dataset.ipynb to view the entire structured dataset.
+        Refer to the StarWars_Dataset.ipynb to view the entire structured printed out dataset.

         Refer to the StarWars_Project.ipynb for the Jupyter Notebook of the project.